 The following week, Ms. Sneed moved her students to the serious work of constructing a response.
 After reading “The Sea Chest,” an excerpt from Treasure Island, her students followed a checklist to write a paragraph.
-They learned to write the point of view in a topic sentence then defend it with the information they annotated.
+They learned to state the point of view in a topic sentence then defend it with the information they annotated.

 “We’ll only do one of these per week,” Ms. Sneed told her class.
 They sighed as a form of thanks.
 Everyone knew that constructing responses was the hard part.

-Having Some Fun While Teaching Point of View
+Fun Activities to Teach Point of View

 Between constructed responses, Ms. Sneed read picture books to her class.
 At first, she chose books that had clear perspectives.
 Then she read some that were more difficult.
 With discussion, their understanding of point of view grew.

-Writing in Different Perspectives
+Writing from Different Perspectives

 One day, Ms. Sneed asked, “Do you remember the fable you wrote at the beginning of the year?”